 In this Raspberry Pi RFID RC522 tutorial, I will be walking you through the steps on how to setup and wire the RFID RC522 chip with your Raspberry Pi.
 This is a cool circuit to play around with and opens you up to quite a wide variety of different projects from using...read more

 Just to name a couple of the Raspberry Pi beginner projects we have on this website; the Pi time lapse, retro game emulator, webcam server and much more.
-(We also have many more coming in the near future)
+(We also have much more coming in the near future)

 If you’re looking at getting started with the Raspberry Pi, then check out our page that has all the information you will need to get started.
 There is a lot to learn about the Pi especially on using the Linux based operating system correctly.
-However, with a few tutorials you will be able to master the Pi in no time.
+However, with a few tutorials, you will be able to master the Pi in no time.

-We also have plenty of guides that will help you take you through both stuff specific to Pi and also nonspecific.
+We also have plenty of guides that will help you take you through both stuff specific to Pi and even nonspecific.
 If you want to learn more about the Raspi config, Raspberry Pi SSH then you should definitely check it out.

-We also have a guide on how to turn your time lapse images into a video so you can show it off to all your friends.
+We also have a guide on how to turn your time-lapse images into a video so you can show it off to all your friends.
 Again all these guides go well with the beginner Raspberry Pi Projects as they too show you all the basics.